Ratchet & Clank: Ratchet & Clank (2016)

-Three years after Into the Nexus, the longest gap between games since the series began, the PlayStation 4 re-imagining of the PlayStation 2 game Ratchet & Clank was released on April 12, 2016.
-The game was delayed to match the release date of the companion movie it is based on, also named Ratchet & Clank.
+Three years after Into the Nexus, the longest gap between games since the series began, a remake of the first game was released on April 12, 2016, for PlayStation 4.
+The game was delayed to match the release date of the film it is based on, also titled Ratchet & Clank.
 It features many of the same planets, levels, and characters from the first game, all of which have been extensively upgraded, both graphically and in terms of gameplay.
 New characters have been added, and existing ones extensively altered, with the Galactic Rangers from Ratchet & Clank 3 serving a completely different purpose in this game.
-The plot follows the same basic structure as the original, with Ratchet meeting Clank, an escaped factory mistake, early on.
-Ratchet pretends that he is a Galactic Ranger to Clank, and eventually makes this a reality when he saves Metropolis from Chairman Drek's attacks.
-The game follows the titular pair as they embark on an adventure to stop Drek's plans to form a new homeworld made from the broken remains of existing worlds.
-Both Ratchet and Clank are playable, though critics and fans alike have voiced their concerns regarding the game having lost its original and typical humor, edge and tone, the new characterization of Drek and Nefarious (especially the former's), and as well as neglecting key character developments due to the story being under-developed.
+The plot largely follows the same basic structure as the original game.
+Both Ratchet and Clank are playable, though critics and fans alike voiced their concerns regarding the game having lost its humor, edge and tone compared to the original game, the new characterization of Drek and Nefarious, as well as neglecting key character developments due to the story being under-developed.